 The court recently found that the second-degree designation in subsection (2)(h)(i) in the Measurable Amount Statute violates the uniform operation of laws provision of the Utah Constitution but found that the offense should instead be classified as a third-degree felony.
 See State v.
 Ainsworth, 365 P.3d 1227, 1230-31 (Utah Ct.
 App.
 2016).

-Attorney for DUI with Measurable Amount in Salt Lake City
+Finding a Lawyer for DUI with Measurable Amount in Salt Lake City, UT

 If the arresting officer alleged that you operated a motor vehicle while having any measurable, illegally consumed controlled substance your body, then contact us to discuss defenses that might apply to this class B misdemeanor.
 Let our Salt Lake DUI Lawyers put their experience to work for you.
 Call (801) 532-5297 today.